ajpc500/BOFs/README.md

 ## Spawn with Syscalls Shellcode Injection BOF (64-bit only)

 Same syscalls injection process as SyscallsInject (above) but uses `BeaconSpawnTemporaryProcess` to create the target process.

+## Static Syscalls Shellcode Injection BOF (64-bit only)

+Beacon object file to:
+- Inject shellcode (either custom or beacon) into remote process using NtOpenProcess -> NtAllocateVirtualMemory -> NtWriteVirtualMemory -> NtCreateThreadEx.

+Same injection process as above, but using static Syscalls, rather than stubs fetched from Ntdll.

+Syscalls generated using @jthuraisamy's [SysWhispers](https://github.com/jthuraisamy/SysWhispers) and @Outflanknl's [InlineWhispers](https://github.com/outflanknl/InlineWhispers).